Types of Window Materials

 Fiberglass windows are a relatively new innovation, and they are being used more often as time goes on.
 The advantages are similar to vinyl in some ways.
 Minimal maintenance is required, and the material never decays.
 Fiberglass windows are sturdier than vinyl, so the material can be the right choice for particularly large panes.
 Since the market for fiberglass is not fully developed, there are limited style and color options available.

 There is no doubt about the fact that traditional wood windows can be quite beautiful, and it is easy to customize when you are utilizing this natural material.
 Wood windows provide a high level of insulation, and they are as structurally strong as they are energy-efficient.
-The drawbacks are the need for continual maintenance to prevent warping and decay, and wood windows are relatively expensive compared to other options.
+The drawbacks are the need for continual maintenance to prevent warping and decay, and wood windows are very expensive compared to other options.

 Vinyl-clad windows are a great choice for people that love the look of wood and the durability and affordability of vinyl.
 These windows have wood interiors, and the exterior surface is made of vinyl.
 External maintenance is not necessary, and on the inside, you have the ability to paint or stain the wood to match your aesthetic sensibilities.